 Congressional and legislative maps are enacted by the State Legislature.
 The Governor can veto the plans.

 The Legislature can override a veto with a two-thirds vote.
-Democrats currently have a veto-proof majority in the lower chamber.
-No party currently has a veto-proof majority in the upper chamber.
+No party currently has a veto-proof majority in either chamber.

 Source: Nev.
 Const. art.
 IV, § 5.